-The following table summarizes for each of our trusts the three-month rolling average excess spread at December 31, 2018.
+The following table summarizes for each of our trusts the three-month rolling average excess spread at December 31, 2017 .

-Principal Balance (\$ in millions) # of Series Outstanding Three-Month Rolling Average Excess Spread (1)
+incipal Balance in millions) # of Series Outstanding Three-Month Rolling Average Excess Spread (1)

-SYNCT (2) \$ 9,256 14 ~14% to 15.4%
+SYNCT (2) \$ 9,681 16 ~14.7% to 15.9%

-SFT \$ 3,675 10 10.6%
+SFT \$ 3,650 10 11.0%

-SYNIT (2) \$ 2,515 5 ~17.1% to 17.3%
+SYNIT \$ 500 3 N/A (3)

-(1) Represents the excess spread (generally calculated as interest income collected from the applicable pool of loan receivables less applicable net charge-offs, interest expense and servicing costs, divided by the aggregate principal amount of loan receivables in the applicable pool) for each trust (or, in the case of SYNCT and SYNIT, represents a range of the excess spreads relating to the particular series issued within the trust, omitting any series that have not been outstanding for at least three monthly periods), in each case calculated in accordance with the applicable trust or series documentation, for the three securitization monthly periods ended December 31, 2018.
+(1) Represents the excess spread (generally calculated as interest income collected from the applicable pool of loan receivables less applicable net charge-offs, interest expense and servicing costs, divided by the aggregate principal amount of loan receivables in the applicable pool) for each trust (or, in the case of SYNCT, represents a range of the excess spreads relating to the particular series issued within the trust), in each case calculated in accordance with the applicable trust or series documentation, for the three securitization monthly periods ended prior to December 31, 2017.

-(2) Includes subordinated classes of SYNCT and SYNIT notes that we own.
+(2) Includes subordinated classes of SYNCT notes that we own.